dojoengine/book/docs/pages/framework/index.md

 - **World**: The central hub that connects all models and systems.
 The World contract ensures consistency, manages authorization, and orchestrates interactions between different parts of your application.

-Mastering these components will enable you to create scalable and maintainable onchain applications with the Dojo Cairo Framework.
+Mastering these components will enable you to create scalable and maintainable onchain applications.

 ## Simplifying State